Bannock County Commissioners

 Once you have submitted a complete appeal form, including an assessment notice, a hearing will be scheduled with the Board of Equalization.
 This is done in the Bannock County Commissioner’s office.
 Five (5) copies of your packet must be delivered no later than three (3) business days prior to your scheduled hearing.

-Property Value Appeal Applications to the Board of Equalization are available in our office, online, or in the 6th Street entrance.
-All appeal forms must be received in our office no later than 5 p.m. on Monday June 28, 2021.
+Property Value Appeal Applications to the Board of Equalization are available in our office, online, or at the 6th Street entrance to the Courthouse.
+All appeal forms must be received in our office no later than 5 p.m. on Monday, June 27, 2022.
 Before requesting an appeal, property owners should speak to the Assessor’s Office.

 Property Value Assessment Documents